QuSpin/QuSpin/sphinx/source/examples/example14.rst

 .. _example14-label:

-???
+spin-1/2 example: the Heisenberg Model in 1d
 --------

-This example makes use of the `user_basis` class of `basis_general` to show how to ...
+This example makes use of the `user_basis` class of `basis_general` to show how to define spin-1/2 systems using the `user_basis`.

-Please consult this tutorial for a detailed tutorial about using the `user_basis` class.
+Please consult this post: :ref:`user_basis-label`, with more detailed explanations for using the `user_basis` class.

 Script
 ------